-- We have obtained all the information and explanations necessary for our audit, - 2.
+- 1. We have obtained all the information and explanations necessary for our audit, - 2.
 Proper books of accounts have been maintained by the Entity, - 3.
 The contents of the Director report which relates to the financial statements are in agreement with the Entity's books of account. - 4.
-Subject to the above, we are not aware of any contraventions during the year of the above mentioned law or the Entity's Articles of Association; which may have material effect on the financial position of the Entity or the result of its operations for the year.
+We are not aware of any contraventions during the year of the above mentioned law or the Entity's Articles of Association; which may have material effect on the financial position of the Entity or the result of its operations for the year.